 While holding official teaching and research positions at the National Institute of Agricultural Sciences for more than 10 years, Ríos continued his work with farmers, slowly gaining the attention of the Cuban decision-makers and the international community.
 By 2007, Ríos noticed a significant shift.
 His core belief - that agricultural scientists must work with and learn from the farmers whose families have passed down traditional knowledge about crop cultivation - began to take root.
 Fellow researchers and senior officials at the National Institute of Agricultural Sciences began taking notice of the results of Ríos’ efforts.
 They observed that farmers were now planting hundreds of varieties of crops without using chemical pesticides.
 In communities that once harvested only a few crop varieties, farmers were now cultivating many varieties of beans, rice, maize and other crops.
 Not only did food production increase via this approach, but the organic methods used also contributed to the sustainability of the land.
 Today, more than 50,000 farmers participate in seed biodiversity initiatives and carryout the farming practices promoted by Ríos and the national network of universities and researchers supporting agrobiodiversity.

-As coordinator of the National Institute of Agricultural Sciences’s Program for Local Agricultural Innovation (PIAL), Ríos now focuses his time on developing Cuba’s sustainable agriculture sector and has engaged in similar farmer-led biodiversity projects throughout Mexico.
+Rios has served as coordinator of the National Institute of Agricultural Sciences’s Program for Local Agricultural Innovation (PIAL), and he continues to focus his time on developing Cuba’s sustainable agriculture sector.
+He has engaged in similar farmer-led biodiversity projects throughout Mexico and Bolivia.
 He often uses his music as a means to engage communities in biodiversity, performing songs that celebrate sustainable agriculture.
-Recently, the government has called on Cubans to increase their food production throughout the country as a means for economic revitalization.
-Ríos sees this as an opportunity to further expand his work.

 Watch in high resolution on YouTube.